rhysd/kiro-editor/README.md

 section below for more details):

 - Support editing UTF-8 characters like '🐶' (kilo only supports ASCII characters)
-- More Emacs-like shortcuts
+- More userful shortcuts (Alt modifier is supported)
 - 24bit colors (true colors) and 256 colors support using [gruvbox][] retro color palette with 16 colors fallback
 - More efficient screen rendering and highlighting (kilo renders entire screen each time)
-- Open multiple files (switch buffers by Ctrl-X/Ctrl-Z)
+- Open multiple files (switch buffers by Ctrl-X/Alt-X)
 - Resizing terminal window supported.
 Screen size is responsible
 - Highlight more languages (Rust, Go, JavaScript, C++)
 - Modular implementation for each logics such as parsing key inputs, rendering screen, calculating